deepak/easy_rails_money/README.md

 We have encoded the currency in the column name.
 I like it because there is no need to define another column and it is simple.
-But the disadvantage is that it is inflexible and changing the column name in MySQL might require downtime for a big table
+But the disadvantage is that it is inflexible ie. cannot store two currencies and changing the column name in MySQL might require downtime for a big table

 So let us go with the first option.
 The disadvantage is that currency is stored as a string.
 Integer might be better for storing in the database